anthonyyangdev/graphs-for-js/README.md

 $ npm install --save graphs-for-js
 ```

-## GraphBuilder Usage
+## Graph Class Usage

-Import the `GraphBuilder` to build and initialize a graph.
+Import the `Graph` class to initialize a graph.

 The library supports 4 types of graphs: